An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Discussion

 \subsection{High-Resolution Na\,I Spectroscopy and Covering Fraction}

 To further corroborate this result, we conducted a follow-up program using the echelle spectrograph (ARCES; R$\sim$31,500) at Apache Point Observatory.
 This dataset includes 33 stars spanning distances from 2 to 16 kpc, each observed with SNR$>$15 at 5890 \AA.

 As these are distant F, G, and K stars, the SNR in the Ca\,II H/K region was too low to be usable.
 We searched each spectrum for absorption features, comparing the velocities of Na\,I components to both HI emission along the line of sight and the star’s own radial velocity.
 Typical sightlines exhibit a strong interstellar component near 0 km s$^{-1}$ and stellar component at the star’s radial velocity.
 We measure equivalent widths at low velocity (-20 -- 20 km s$^{-1}$ LSR) and at high velocity (70 -- 150 km s$^{-1}$ LSR); the results are compiled in Table \ref{tab:apo_targeted}.
-Four spectra at Photogeometric distances between 3.8 and 16.7 kpc exhibit high velocity Na\,I absorption at a 3$\sigma$ level, including the spectrum shown in Figure \ref{fig:echelle}.
+Four spectra at photogeometric distances between 3.8 and 16.7 kpc exhibit high-velocity Na\,I D$_2$ absorption at the 3$\sigma$ level; these are shown in Figure \ref{fig:echelle} and noted in Table \ref{tab:apo_targeted}.
+Two of these also show significant D$_1$ absorption, though the D$_1$ features appear slightly offset in velocity relative to their corresponding D$_2$ components.
+We checked for nearby stellar transitions from other species in the vicinity of the Na\,I lines using the Vienna Atomic Line Database (VALD; \citealt{Piskunov+1995}).
+Although these neighboring features have considerably smaller transition strengths than Na\,I D, several fall near our equivalent-width integration regions and coincide in stellar velocity with nearby absorption features, making them plausible contributors to some of the apparent high-velocity absorption.
+A definitive separation of Na\,I absorption from neighboring stellar lines will require more detailed spectral modeling, including the relevant species and abundances, and will be addressed in future work.
+For the present analysis, these measurements should therefore be regarded as upper limits on possible high-velocity Na\,I absorption.